 Since I live in Bondi, I’m obviously partial to the famous Bondi to Coogee coastal walk.
 I think my favorite Sydney Harbour walk, though, is the one that wraps around Watsons Bay from South Head.
 It’s the best of Sydney condensed into one glorious walking track: from the rugged ocean cliffs of Gap Bluff to the secluded harbour beaches and the magnificently framed views of the Sydney Harbour Bridge and Sydney Opera House along the way.
 Best of all, it’s not at all crowded!

-If you’re an avid walker and have a full sunny day at your disposal, I can think of few better outdoor adventures in Sydney than walking this Watsons Bay/South Head trail, then continuing on through ritzy Vaucluse and ambling along the Hermitage Foreshore Walk towards Rose Bay (I’ll save that Part 2 for a future post!).
+If you’re an avid walker and have a full sunny day at your disposal, I can think of few better outdoor adventures in Sydney than walking this Watsons Bay/South Head trail, then continuing on through ritzy Vaucluse and ambling along the Hermitage Foreshore Walk towards Rose Bay.
 It’s totally worth the inevitable sunburn and sore feet!

 In a counter-clockwise direction, here’s how the walk unfolds —